-Something I have noticed becoming more of a thing in the last 6 months or so are services like TIGET.
+Something I have noticed becoming more of a thing in the last year or two are services like TIGET.
 It’s a ticket website that lets you reserve and purchase tickets through your smartphone.
 You then either pay on the door or present your digital ticket to get in, depending on how the organizer has things set up.
 I know for a fact you can reserve from outside of Japan and I think you can even buy from outside of Japan but I haven’t been able to personally confirm this yet.
-The selection of shows currently is pretty limited but there’s groups like CY8ER on there so while not as well established, don’t write off sites like TIGET as an option.
+The selection of shows currently is still pretty limited but there’s groups like CY8ER on there so while not as well established, don’t write off sites like TIGET as an option.

 On a somewhat related note, quite a few groups also take reservations through either Twitter or their websites.
 Google Translate is your friend here but if you make an effort most people will understand what you mean.
 Something like “予約お願いします” and the date of the show is usually enough to get the job done on Twitter.
 When it comes to websites there’s usually a form to fill in but it’s super straightforward and I never encountered any kind of issue that prevented me from reserving a ticket using either of these methods.
 These methods are more typically used by smaller groups though.